-Financial support is available from a variety of sources: the Economic and Social Research Council (ESRC) and the Arts and Humanities Research Council (AHRC) for UK and EU students, the Carnegie Trust for the Universities of Scotland, the University of Edinburgh as well as the School of Social and Political Science, the College of Humanities and Social Sciences and University awards.
-A comprehensive page can be found at Funding Opportunities for Postgraduate Students at the University of Edinburgh.
+Financial support is available from a variety of sources: the Economic and Social Research Council (ESRC) and the Arts and Humanities Research Council (AHRC) for UK and EU students, the Carnegie Trust for the Universities of Scotland, the University of Edinburgh as well as the School of Social and Political Science.
+Further information and details can be found at Funding Opportunities for Postgraduate Students at the University of Edinburgh.

 Please note that, if you wish to apply for some awards (including ESRC, AHRC, and School and University of Edinburgh scholarships), you must first apply to the University for a place on the PhD in Politics.
 Note that deadlines for the University of Edinburgh scholarship/studentship funding is 1st February preceding the start of the academic year for which it is available.
 Students who wish to apply are invited to check whether they are eligible for funding before making full inquiries about the suitability of their project and academic background.
 Students seeking advice on their funding applications should contact potential supervisors well in advance of deadlines.

 The ESRC is the main British funding body for research in the social sciences, offering studentships for research students.
 These studentships are offered through the Scottish Graduate School of Social Sciences, the ESRC Doctoral Training Partnership (SGS-DTP) for Scotland.

-The SGS-DTP, based in the University of Edinburgh, offers studentships across a variety of pathways, including under the People and Place hub - Politics and International Relations, which is governed by representatives from the Universities of Edinburgh, University of Glasgow, University of St Andrews, and the University of Strathclyde.
+The SGS-DTP, based at the University of Edinburgh, offers studentships across a variety of pathways, including under the People and Place hub - Politics and International Relations.
+The SGS-DTP is a collaborative venture between University of Edinburgh, University of Glasgow, University of St Andrews, and the University of Strathclyde.
 Although awards will be shared among the four universities, interested applicants should apply directly to the university where they believe their research interests are best represented in staff research activity.

 Students are not permitted to apply to more than one of these four universities within this pathway.
 The numbers of studentships are likely to vary each year.
 In view of the limited number of awards and the very high standard of applications received, ESRC studentship funding is highly competitive.